Faculty, Staff & Students

 513-556-2423

-Dr. Whembolua is an Associate Professor of Health Policy and Management in the department of Africana studies and an affiliate faculty in the College of Medicine.
+Dr. Whembolua is a Professor of Health Policy and Management in the department of Africana studies and in the College of Medicine.
 As a behavioral scientist, his research explores the socio-cultural determinants of health among African populations (global health) and their diasporas (health disparities).
 He currently serves as the founding director of the Global Health Studies certificate, the Social Justice program director and the Africana studies Undergraduate Director.

 Educator Faculty